 Hire a strong team

 The team at your side can make or break your operations.
 A good team can assist customers, provide excellent customer service, increase the likelihood of a sale happening and build customer loyalty.
 A bad team can turn customers away by contributing to a poor customer experience, cause revenue losses and destroy your reputation.
-It’s a lot easier to hire the right people from the start rather than doing damage control six months from now.
+It’s a lot easier to hire and train the right retail employees from the start rather than doing damage control six months from now.

 When posting job ads, be explicit about duties and responsibilities, physical requirements, personality traits and any relevant experience or qualifications.
 Make sure you post job openings in places your prospective employees are likely to see, like social media ads for young adult employees and LinkedIn posts for experienced professionals.